 - A) Service income will be recognized as income by considering stage of success - B) Sales revenue are recognized as revenue once the goods have been transferred to customers, that is, when the goods are delivered.
-Except in the case of revenue from sales of products manufactured by customers with special orders will recognize income by considering the stage of work completion - C) Interest income is recognized as interest accrues based on the effective rate method. - D) Dividends are recognized as income when the Company has the rights to receive dividends.
+Except in the case of revenue from sales of products manufactured by customers with special orders will recognize income by considering the stage of work completion - C) Interest income is recognized as interest accrues based on the effective rate method. - D) Dividends are recognized as income when the Company has the rights to receive dividends. - E) Revenue from cryptocurrency mining

-Sales and Service Income for 2021 increased by Baht 328.59 million or by 631.18% to Baht 380.65 million from Baht 52.06 million.
-This was due to the fact that 2021 the Company completed service on success fee from a big project when compare with the same period of last year.
+Sales and Service Income for 2022 decreased by Baht 305.16 million or by 80.17% to Baht 75.48 million from Baht 380.65 million.
+This was due to the fact that the consulting work is in progress.